 Anti-Racism in Online Education

 Engaging in anti-racist educational practices means intentionally interrogating structures and practices to dismantle and “stand in the gap” to mitigate the barriers by using the power we have as instructors to transform and codify policies that value racial diversity and call out racist practices.
 In the context of online education, intentional instructional design with an anti-racist lens that challenges traditional practices and traditional models, lessons, activities, and content that center Eurocentric practices.
-Anti-racism educational practices encompases the social justice work that the framework of culturally responsive practices falls under.
+Anti-racism educational practices encompass the social justice work that the framework of culturally responsive practices falls under.

 When engaging in anti-racist online curriculum design, both self-reflection and institutional reflection that interrogate local policies and procedures in designing online courses, programs, and services must take place.
 The ASCCC’s 2020 paper entitled, Anti-Racism Education in California Community Colleges: Acknowledging Historical Context and Assessing and Addressing Effective Anti-Racism Practices for Faculty Professional Development, the ASCCC’s 2022 DEI in Curriculum Framework, as well as the ASCCC’s 2019 paper entitled, Effective Practices in Online Tutoring, all provide model examples, reflective questions, and pertinent recommendations that can be used to engage faculty in courageous conversations in adopting anti-racist online education pedagogies at their local campuses.